acidb/mobiscroll-docs/docs/react/_auto-generated/eventcalendar/options_timeline.md

 Array&lt;[MbscCalendarEvent](#type-MbscCalendarEvent)&gt;

-The events for the eventcalendar.
+The events for the Eventcalendar.

 The [`MbscCalendarEvent`](#type-MbscCalendarEvent) type has the following properties:
  - `allDay`: *boolean* - Specifies if the event is all day or not.